Gas Regulator: LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 LPG Gas Piping

-A gas line runs from the gas regulator to your appliances.
+A gas line runs from the LPG gas pressure regulator to your appliances.
 This gas line is the service piping.

 LPG pipe generally consists of copper or plastic polyethylene tubing.